“Carlisle Journeys: Places of Memory and the Unfolding Stories from the Carlisle Indian School“

 October 5-7, 2018, Centennial Events Oct 2-7

+This year’s Carlisle Journeys: Places of Memory and the Unfolding Stories of the Carlisle Indian School is intended to open a dialogue with the many descendant narratives and projects resulting from boarding school and post-boarding school experiences that have emerged within the century since CIIS’s closing.
 For this biennial conference the Cumberland County Historical Society will be partnering with Dickinson College and the National Native American Boarding School Healing Coalition to bring workshops, guest speakers, panel discussions and a major art exhibition to broad national and local audiences.

 Dr. John Bloom, Shippensburg University

 Ory Cuellar (Absentee Shawnee)

 Cara Holtry Curtis, Librarian, CCHS

 Dr. Jacqueline Fear-Segal, University of East Anglia, England